kbseah/phyloblitz/README.md

 ### Test datasets

+After downloading the database file with `pixi run download` (or manually to the subfolder `138.1/`) you can test `phyloblitz` on the test data (a sample of SSU rRNA-containing Nanopore reads from SRR17913200) with `pixi run run`.
+The output will be in `runtest/run`.

-To try out `phyloblitz`, you can use published datasets that have sequenced the [ZymoBIOMICS Gut Microbiome Standard](https://www.zymoresearch.com/products/zymobiomics-gut-microbiome-standard):
+Try out `phyloblitz` on other published datasets that have sequenced the [ZymoBIOMICS Gut Microbiome Standard](https://www.zymoresearch.com/products/zymobiomics-gut-microbiome-standard):